A Place to Belong

 “It’s extremely exciting to see how the projects I work on can be applied to safeguard the internal security of Singapore – something that’s very close to home.
 The great relevance of the projects in HTX is very thrilling for me and I think that it’s something that would keep me motivated as well.”

-Bethany has a wide range of interests, but when she isn’t watching her favourite crime dramas, she likes to dance contemporary, which helps her relax and sweat out her stress.
+Bethany has a wide range of interests, but when she isn’t watching her favourite crime dramas, she likes to do contemporary dance, which helps her relax and sweat out her stress.

 Bethany (top row, second from left) performed with her JC dance crew during the Labour Day Istana Open House.
 (Photo credit: Bethany Chong)